Tuesday, December 28, 2010

 Let us describe my classroom experience as a block sliding along a table.
 The most direct way to add energy to any system is to apply positive work to it.
 If I push the block with more force for a longer distance in its direction of motion, I will apply more positive work to it.
 It follows, that if I work harder, then the block will slide further (i.e. the students will learn more), and more friction will be generated between the block and the table as a result.
 This additional friction will cause the system to create more heat than it otherwise would have, generating more classroom discussion.

 The block may arrive at its intended destination in a number of ways.
 Some people may try to cheat by tilting the table or pouring ice over it.
-Sure, both tactics may allow the job to get done, but both keep the block at a distance.
+Sure, both tactics may enable them to pass the course, but neither leads to any kind of fulfillment or long-term success.
 Direct, hard work, is usually the most efficient kind.
 It ensures that the work gets done, and that you get a front row seat to examine the progress of the block.
-There is no better feeling as a teacher than when a struggling student achieves success because he or she has been inspired to learn.
+There is no better feeling as a teacher than when a struggling student achieves success because he or she has been inspired to push that block with their own force.

 There are many kinds of work that a person can do.
 Sometimes, the most gratifying kind is pure and simple physical labour.
 I like camping trips.
 You get up, you feed your body energy, you output work all day, sleep and repeat.
 I like moving days too.
 What could be simpler?
 Take this pile of stuff and transport it from here to there.
 I believe that the pizza and beer tastes better for the friends who actually do the heavy lifting than for the friends who show up but don’t really help much.
 Furthermore, I don’t think that a meal cooked by someone else tastes better.
 No one enjoys the food more than the chef.